-Welcome to the September 2014 Logistics Link, the MIQ Logistics monthly newsletter
+Welcome to the October 2014 Logistics Link, the MIQ Logistics monthly newsletter